trueadm/ripple

 Reactive Variables

-Variables prefixed with $
+Variables prefixed with $ are automatically reactive:

 |